ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

     ![Create CSI-2 Packet TDMS Files Explorer View](../../images/PXIe-148X-CreateTDMS-ExplorerView.png)

-5. The newly created TDMS file will be used in the following tutorial for performing a simple generation.
+5. The newly created TDMS file will be used in the following tutorial to perform a simple generation.

 ## Performing a Simple Generation
 > Note: For the purposes of this tutorial, all input control values not specified should be left as the default value.